Our top picks of timely offers from our partnersMore details

 Winner: Tie.
 Both cards offer similar redemption options.
 However, if you prefer to transfer miles to a participating travel program, American Express provides more options.
 It's a good idea to review the eligible transfer partners before choosing a card.

-Capital One® Venture® Rewards Credit Card offers 50,000 bonus miles once you spend $3,000 on purchases within the first three months from account opening.
+Capital One Venture Rewards Credit Card offers 75,000 bonus miles once you spend $4,000 on purchases within the first 3 months from account opening.

-The American Express® Gold Card offers 35,000 Membership Rewards® points after you spend $4,000 on eligible purchases within the first three months from account opening.
+The American Express® Gold Card offers 60,000 Membership Rewards® points after you spend $4,000 on eligible purchases within the first six months of card membership.